What Does Asbestos Look Like?

 What does asbestos pipe insulation / pipe lagging look like?

 It can often appear like a fluffy or smooth white coating.
 Or it could look like lumpy dried cement or even a build-up of dust.
-If you notice anything like this on pipes or lagging, call a specialist and don’t interact with it yourself.
+If you notice anything like this on pipes or lagging, call a specialist and don’t interact with it yourself pipe lagging is a high risk friable asbestos product.
 Remember, asbestos insulation can also appear like paper, card or even felt.

 Asbestos cement is a mixture of cement and asbestos but looks a lot like ordinary cement when dried.
 It can be used in roof sheeting, inside ceiling panels, and even used on pipework and lagging.
 This form of asbestos is harder to spot with the naked eye when used in cement roof sheets, so before you begin any work, be sure to order an asbestos testing kit for peace of mind.